 Are you ready to finish your Pochi Pouch?
 If you haven't started yet, see the Pochi Pouch Part 1.

-I also showed you how to draft your own pattern piece for the Pochi Pouch so you can make it from your own fabrics or a left over 12 1/2'' quilt block.
+In Part 1, I showed you how to draft your own pattern piece for the Pochi Pouch so you can make it from your own fabrics or a left over 12 1/2'' quilt block (like I did - so fun!).

 You will need: